Our Call

 S4E7: Judge Dana Kenworthy

-Dana Kenworthy has dedicated her professional career to serving the people of Indiana—in particular those who have been victims of abuse and neglect.
 Currently, she serves as a judge for the second circuit of the Indiana Court of Appeals, which is the second-highest court in the state.
 But prior to her appointment to the Court of Appeals, Judge Kenworthy served as deputy prosecutor in Grant County, where she concentrated on cases primarily involving child abuse, sexual assault, and domestic violence.
 She then served as a trial judge for 12 years—from 2010 to 2022—before her appointment to the Court of Appeals.
+In recognition of her public service, pro bono work, and volunteer efforts, she has received the Indiana Coalition Against Domestic Violence’s Outstanding Prosecutor Award and the Indiana Pro Bono Commission’s Randall T. Shepard Award.

 Duration